Code-Institute-Submissions/the-shamans-cat/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

-- [**Cloud9**](https://c9.io/login) an online Itegrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
+- [**Cloud9**](https://c9.io/login) is an online Itegrated Development Environment IDE to be replaced by AWS Cloud 9 IDE 30th June 2019.
 Used as recommended by Code Institute.
-Standardised environment for development.
+It provides a standardised environment for development.

-- [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.
+- [**AWS Cloud 9 IDE**](https://www.awseducate.com/signin/SiteLogin) Used as recommended by Code Institute.It provides a standardised environment for development.

-- [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language  Used to provide structural elements to web pages.
+- [**HTML**](https://www.w3.org/html/) Hypertext Markup Language is a declarative programming language, used to provide structural elements to web pages.

-- [**CSS**](https://www.w3.org/Style/CSS/Overview.en.html) a declarative cascading style sheet programming language.
+- [**CSS**](https://www.w3.org/Style/CSS/Overview.en.html) is a declarative cascading style sheet programming language.
 Used to provide styling to html elements on a webpage.

-- [**BOOTSTRAP 4 Framework**](https://getbootstrap.com/) is a free, popular, opensource, CSS Framework for developing responsive and mobile-first websites.
+- [**BOOTSTRAP Framework**](https://getbootstrap.com/) is a free, popular, opensource, CSS Framework for developing responsive and mobile-first websites.
 It contains CSS and JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.
 Used to help standardise and speed up development.
 Also provides features I am not yet skilled to create using JavaScript.

 - [**Fancybox**](https://fancyapps.com/fancybox/3/) is a JavaScript lightbox library for presenting various types of media it is responsive, touch-enabled and customizable.
 Used to produce a picture gallery.

-- [**FontAwsome**](https://fontawesome.com/start) is a font and icon toolkit Adds extra icons to enhance the appearance of the website.
+- [**FontAwsome**](https://fontawesome.com/start) is a font and icon toolkit which adds extra icons to enhance the appearance of the website.

 - [**Google Fonts**](https://fonts.google.com/) is a library of free licensed fonts.
 Adds fonts to enhance the website and customize it from the standard bootstrap fonts.

-- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parse your CSS and add vendor prefixes to ensure css code works in different broswers.
+- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parses your CSS and adds vendor prefixes to ensure css code works in different broswers.

 - [**Popper.js**](https://popper.js.org/) is a positioning engine; its purpose is to calculate the position of an element to make it possible to position it near a given reference element.
 This is used by Bootstrap to produce Dropdowns for displaying and positioning i.e. navbar dropdown menus